ircv3/ircv3-specifications/CONTRIBUTING.md

 * **Ideas**: These outline new features that have not yet been worked out in full and do not have a reference implementation.
 * **Feature Proposals**: These outline new features and capabilities for the IRC protocol.

+**REMINDER: Those with access to the IRCv3 repository should submit PRs from their *personal* forks rather than this repository.** This is to avoid prematurely implying consensus.

 ## Bug Fixes and Changes

 A bug fix may be relatively minor, such as [#186](https://github.com/ircv3/ircv3-specifications/pull/186), or may fix issues found with the specification after it has been merged or ratified, such as [#204](https://github.com/ircv3/ircv3-specifications/pull/204).